-Century Peak Metals Holdings Corporation ("CPMHC", the "Company", the "Parent Company", or the "Issuer"), was registered with the Philippine Securities and Exchange Commission ("SEC") on December 30, 2003.
+Century Peak Holdings Corporation ("CPHC", the "Company", the "Parent Company", or the "Issuer"), was registered with the Philippine Securities and Exchange Commission ("SEC") on December 30, 2003.
+The Parent Company is primarily engaged in promoting, operating, managing, holding, acquiring or investing in corporations or entities that are engaged in mining activities or mining-related activities.